Kensington, Victoria: Demographics

-The median household income for Kensington was $1,956 per week, higher than the Victoria median of $1,419.
+The median household income for Kensington was $2,216 per week, higher than the Victoria median of $1,759.
 The most common occupations were professionals, managers, and clerical and administrative workers.
-Approximately two-thirds (65.7%) of residents reported working full-time, and a further 25.5% worked part-time work.
-Unemployment was below the national average at 4.9%.
-About half (50.8%) of the residents worked 40 or more hours per week.
+Almost two-thirds (63%) of residents reported working full-time, and a further 27.2% worked part-time work.
+Unemployment was below the national average at 4.3%.
+Almost two-thirds (66%) of the residents worked 35 or more hours per week.

-Nearly nine in ten households (87%) of households had internet access from their dwelling.
+The housing composition is half and half, owned and rented, with 56.4% of all households being families, and 34.9% being single person households.
+Kensington has the highest concentration of couples with children in the City of Melbourne.

 Built environment

 Housing

 Kensington's housing is primarily medium density, a mix of semi-detached row or terrace houses, apartments, and public housing.
-There were approximately 4,900 private dwellings in the suburb.
-At the 2016 census, 91.6% of dwellings in the suburb were occupied.
-The average number of bedrooms per dwelling (2.3) is lower than the state average.
-The median rent in the suburb is $392 per week.
+At the time of the 2021 census, there were 5,547 private dwellings in the suburb, and 88.3% of dwellings were occupied.
+The average number of bedrooms per dwelling (2.4) is lower than the state average.
+The median rent in the suburb is $416 per week.

 The suburb's residential areas are primarily concentrated towards its west, with a number of well-preserved Victorian and Edwardian timber and brick terraces along Ormond Street, McCracken Street, Rankins Road, Bellair Street, Lambeth Street and Parsons Street.
 The development of the Kensington Banks project following the closure of the Newmarket Saleyards has increased the share of residential property in the area.

 The Housing Commission of Victoria established public housing estate in the suburb in the 1960s.
 A$150 million redevelopment of the estate was completed in 2012, and included the refurbishment of 217 existing units, in addition to 210 new public housing units, 417 private apartments and 15 social housing units.
 A high-rise tower and a number of walk-up blocks were demolished as part of the development.